User0332/FakeOS/README.md

 **src/** - Source of the fake kernel

-**lib/System/** - This is the folder that holds the System API, adding {fakeos-directory}/lib/ to PYTHONPATH will allow the OS to run and will allow your to import and use the System API
+**lib/System/** - This is the folder that holds the System API, adding {fakeos-directory}/lib/ to PYTHONPATH will allow the OS to run and will allow you to import and use the System API

 **proc/** - Windows filesystem holding process information, each folder number represents a process id